 Flaws: Due to their black hearts, members of the Baali clan cannot raise their Humanity past 6.

-Disciplines: Obfuscate, Presence, Serpentis
+Disciplines: Potence, Presence, Serpentis

 Merits: The Followers of Set glide through social interactions like snakes do through tall grass granting them a +1 to Persuasion.
 They also possess the unique talent to use their Serpentis discipline in dialogue.